Are you old enough to drink?

 In 1999, he established Sula Vineyards, Nashik’s first winery.
 This historic move transformed Nashik into India’s Wine Capital, and today, Sula Vineyards is globally recognized as India’s most important wine producer.

-Kerry has worked for wineries all over Californiaand across the
+wine grape farms on Nashik soil.
+Kerry has worked for wineries all

 He consults with the Sula team several times during the year to jointly review winemaking practices and the latest wines from our vineyards.
 After his first visit to India, he was convinced that Nashik was a singularly unique location that would yield distinctive fruit, and create great wines.
-Kerry's familiarity with the Indian terrain, coupled with his focus on constantly improving the quality of our wines, have led to Sula being consistently known the world over for great wines.
+Kerry's familiarity with the Indian terrain, coupled with his focus on constantly improving the quality of our wines, has led to Sula being consistently known the world over for best wines in India.

 Karan started his career as